grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 Put another way:
 1. Integration with GitHub is not the most important feature in a markdown editor
-2. A markdown editor is not the best solution for managing a Jekyll / Pages site .
-Would I like a great text editor to have this, in addition to handling markdown for me?
-Yes, but I'm afraid such an app doesn't exist.
-Even if an editor has seamless GitHub syncing, it's useless -- to me -- if the writing interface isn't amazing.
+2. A markdown editor is not the best solution for managing a Jekyll Pages site.

+Would I like a great text editor to have GitHub integration, in addition to handling markdown for me?
+Yes, but such an app doesn't exist.
+But even if it did, it'd still be useless if the writing interface isn't

 The best approach to blogging with Jekyll and Pages, then, is:
 3. Draft in Google Docs